Juvenile (rapper): 2007–2013: Cocky & Confident, Beast Mode and Rejuvenation

-In a 2009 interview with Allhiphop.com writer Han O'Connor, Juvenile stated that his album Cocky & Confident would take a totally different direction from his last project, which was made when he was still "mourning Katrina."
+In a 2009 interview with Allhiphop.com, Juvenile stated that his album Cocky & Confident "would take a totally different direction from his last project, which was made when he was still 'mourning Katrina.'"
 He also revealed that he decided to work only with fresh, young producers on the album and discussed his respect for younger artists like Soulja Boy.

 Cocky & Confident was released in December 2009.
-It peaked at #49 on the Billboard 200.
-It was Juvenile's lowest charting album since 1997.
-It featured one charting single, "Gotta Get It", which peaked at #53 on the Billboard R&B/Hip-Hop Singles chart.
-Following this album's release Juvenile began work on his next album, Beast Mode.
-This album was released in July 2010.
-Its first single is titled "Drop That Thang".
+It peaked at number 49 on the Billboard 200 and contained one charting single, "Gotta Get It", which peaked at number 53 on the Billboard R&B/Hip-Hop Singles chart.
+After the album, he parted ways with Atlantic.
+His ninth album Beast Mode was released independently in July 2010.
+It was preceded by the single, "Drop That Thang" in May of that year.

-Juvenile released his tenth studio album Rejuvenation on June 19, 2012, which was distributed by Rap-A-Lot Records.
+Juvenile released his tenth studio album, Rejuvenation on June 19, 2012 through Rap-A-Lot Records.

 The first single from the album is "Power" featuring Rick Ross.
 Juvenile collaborated with Lil Wayne, DJ Khaled, and Drake for the album.

 2014–present: The Fundamentals and Cash Money Reunion

 On February 18, 2014, Juvenile released his eleventh studio album The Fundamentals.
 On October 28, 2014, Juvenile announced and confirmed that he re-signed to Cash Money.
 On March 28, 2019, both Juvenile and Birdman released a joint album called Just Another Gangsta.

 In April 2021, Juvenile was awarded a key to the city of New Orleans by mayor LaToya Cantrell.

+On June 30, 2023, Juvenile performed on NPR's Tiny Desk Concert series to positive reviews.
+The performance was a result of Twitter user @theylovemyke's request that Juvenile play a Tiny Desk concert in April 2023, to which Juvenile initially replied, "WTF is a Tiny Desk and no!".
+He subsequently changed his mind, as a result of enthusiastic fan requests to perform on the show.
+As of July 19, 2023, the video has 4 million views.
+The performance featured guests including producer Mannie Fresh, Jon Batiste, Trombone Shorty, Alvin Ford, the singing duo The Amours, and the Louisiana Philharmonic.
+In 2024, Vulture ranked it as the best tiny desk.

+In 29 March 2024, Cash Money Records released the reissue of the album 400 Degreez (1998) in a deluxe version with 2 unreleased tracks.